2022 Concacaf W Championship: Schedule, how to watch, World Cup and Olympic qualifying explained

-The 2022 Concacaf W Championship gets underway next week.
-The tournament, which will be held in Mexico from July 4-18, serves as a qualifier for both the 2023 Women’s World Cup and the 2024 Paris Olympics.
+The 2022 Concacaf W Championship gets underway tonight, with a USWNT vs. Haiti game.
+The tournament, which is being held in Mexico from July 4-18, serves as a qualifier for both the 2023 Women’s World Cup and the 2024 Paris Olympics.

 RELATED: USWNT roster named for 2022 Concacaf W Championship

-Despite being a relatively small tournament, there’s a lot at stake for the eight competing nations.
+Despite being a relatively small tournament, there’s a lot at stake for the eight competing women’s soccer teams.
 Here’s a look at the tournament format and schedule, World Cup and Olympic qualification processes, and details on how to watch every game.

 How does the 2022 Concacaf W Championship work?